 How to be yourself and be at peace

 One of the best ways to develop a strong sense of inner peace is to take the time to discover your deepest personal values and passions.
 These two aspects of your true self define the person that you truly want to be.
 If you structure your self-expression around these core elements, you will create a deep sense of internal harmony.

 Internal harmony is something that very few people ever realize because almost everyone is, to some degree, out of balance with their deepest values and passions.
 They are out of touch or insulated from their true self.
 When I work with others one-on-one, this is where we start.
-When I created TRUE SELF, this was the focus of the very first step.
+When I created Find Your TRUE SELF, this was the focus of the very first step.
 If you want a deep sense of inner peace, you need to discover what is at your very core, and build from there.
 You must discover your true self.

-The self-discovery process
+The true self discovery process

 To be yourself, and be at peace with yourself, you must truly know yourself.
 Getting in touch with your true self is not usually as straightforward as we might like.
 The reason for this is because the real you likes to play hide and seek with your conscious mind.
 Our ego has a way of disguising our true self, so it requires some effort to unveil it.